Emmanuel College’s purpose is:

 - leadership opportunities for everyone

-These values play a crucial role in shaping the Emmanuel College experience and the relationships we build with students.
-In time, they will form a basis for the relationships our students build and the choices they make throughout their personal and professional lives.
+play a crucial role in shaping the Emmanuel College experience and the relationships we build with students.
+In time, they form the basis for the relationships our students build and the choices they make throughout their personal and professional lives.

 A full program of academic support is in place throughout both semesters to assist students with their university study and an understanding of their chosen career.
-In keeping with the College strategic plan, which promotes Emmanuel College as “a centre of excellence for a liberal education”, graduate tutors are employed to assist students to a deeper and more critical understanding of the discipline they have chosen.
-Seminars and lectures are held throughout the year to expose students to some of the thinkers and leaders within the wider community, providing useful contacts and opportunities for the future.
+Graduate tutors are employed to assist students to a deeper and more critical understanding of the discipline they have chosen.
+Seminars and lectures are held throughout the year to expose students to professionals and thought-leaders within the wider community, providing useful contacts and opportunities for the future.

-The need for a balanced life is also recognised by the College and the pastoral care of students, while not always obvious, is an integral part of daily life.
-Senior staff are on hand 24 hours a day to support and assist students.
-The College also appoints student leaders to mentor students within the residential wings, providing a broad support network for all students.
-This network includes referral to professional counselling through UQ’s support services if needed.
+The need for a balanced life is also recognised by Emmanuel and the wellbeing of students is an integral part of college life.
+Senior staff are available 24 hours a day to support and assist students.
+The College also appoints student leaders to care for and mentor students within the residential wings, providing a broad support network for all students.
+This network includes referral to counselling through UQ’s support services if needed.

-Students can enjoy sporting, cultural and social activities throughout the year both at UQ and through inter-collegiate sport and cultural activities.
+Students enjoy sporting, cultural and social activities throughout the year at Emmanuel, at university and through inter-collegiate sport and cultural activities.

-One of the great features of College life is making new friends.
-These are often lifetime friendships and sometimes Collegians meet their future life partners.
-Friendships within College provide an informal support framework and are an invaluable part of our students’ personal growth.
+One of the great features of college life is making new friends — friendships that often last a lifetime and, sometimes, lead to future life partners.
+Friendships within Emmanuel College provide a supportive framework and are an invaluable part of our students’ personal growth.